ocaml/ocaml.org/data/tutorials/en/002_guidelines.md

 ####  Always give the same name to function arguments which have the same meaning
-If necessary, make this nomenclature explicit in a comment at the top of the file); if there are several arguments with the same meaning then attach numeral suffixes to them.
+If necessary, make this nomenclature explicit in a comment at the top of the file; if there are several arguments with the same meaning then attach numeral suffixes to them.

 ####  Local identifiers can be brief, and should be reused from one function to another